 Disability Discrimination: U.S. Supreme Court Cases

 - Bragdon v.
-Abbott (1998) The Court holds that HIV infection qualifies as a disability under the Americans with Disabilities Act (ADA).
+Abbott (1998)—The Court holds that HIV infection qualifies as a disability under the ADA.

 - Murphy v.
-United Parcel Service, Inc. (1999) In this case, the Court explains how to determine whether an impairment "substantially limits" a major life activity under the Americans with Disabilities Act (ADA).
+United Parcel Service, Inc. (1999)—The Court explains how to determine whether an impairment "substantially limits" a major life activity under the ADA.

 - Sutton v.
-United Airlines, Inc. (1999) The Court clarifies the definition of "disabled" under the Americans with Disabilities Act (ADA).
+United Airlines, Inc. (1999)—The Court clarifies the definition of "disabled" under the Americans with Disabilities Act (ADA).

 - Raytheon Co. v.
-Hernandez (2003) The Court finds that under the Americans with Disabilities Act (ADA), a neutral no-rehire policy is a legitimate, non-discriminatory reason for refusing to hire an employee who had a record of drug addiction.
+Hernandez (2003)—The Court finds that under the ADA, a neutral no-rehire policy is a legitimate, nondiscriminatory reason for refusing to hire an employee with a record of drug addiction.

 - Spector v.
-Norwegian Cruise Line Ltd. (2005) The Court determined that the Americans with Disabilities Act (ADA) applied to foreign cruise ships in American waters.
+Norwegian Cruise Line Ltd. (2005)—The Court determines that the ADA applies to foreign cruise ships in American waters.

 - Fry v.
-Napolean Community Schools (2017) The Court clarifies the definition of "disabled" under the Americans with Disabilities Act (ADA) and allows students to bring lawsuits directly under the Americans with Disabilities Act (ADA) and Section 504 of the Rehabilitation Act of 1973 (Section 504) without requesting an administrative hearing under the Individuals with Disabilities Education Act (IDEA) when their claim is not related to the adequacy of their education.
+Napolean Community Schools (2017)—The Court clarifies the definition of "disabled" under the ADA.
+The Court allows students to bring lawsuits directly under the ADA and Section 504 when a claim isn't related to the adequacy of education.
+Requesting an administrative hearing under the Individuals with Disabilities Education Act (IDEA) isn't needed.

-Obtain Legal Help for your Disability Discrimination Claim
+Obtain Legal Help for Your Disability Discrimination Claim

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help